-As humans, we often search for meaning in what we encounter in this life.
-We are attracted to people and ideas that elicit a deep emotional response within us.
-And more often than not, our response is due to a story that goes beyond the initial encounter.
-From birth (some would argue in utero) to final breath, humans love a good story—one that makes us feel longing, joy, or even sorrow—something we can relate to.
-Stories have been told since the dawn of time—before language, before books, before movies, and long before the Internet.
-Cave drawings recorded ideas and actual events––even where to locate the best hunting ground.
-Constellations were born as early man looked into the vast sky on long dark nights, creating fantastical tales of heroes and villains.
+As humans, we often search for meaning in what we encounter during our lives.
+We’re attracted to people and ideas that elicit a deep emotional response within us.
+More often than not, our response is due to a story that goes beyond the initial encounter.
+From birth (some would argue in utero) to final breath, humans love a good story — one that makes us feel longing, joy, or even sorrow.
+We want to hear something we can relate to.
+Stories have been told since the dawn of time — before language, before books, before movies, and long before the Internet.
+Cave drawings were some of our first recorded ideas and events, representing the creation of a narrative.
+Constellations were born as the early man looked into the vast sky on long dark nights, creating fantastic tales of heroes and villains.
 Stories engage us and move us.
 And when it comes to your packaging, you want the consumer to be captivated, right?
 But how?

 Your package should tell a story.

 STORIES IN PACKAGING